miners-online/website/packages/docs/contents/docs/minecraft-server/v0.1.0/games/lobby/index.md

 ---
-title: 'The Lobby'
+title: The Lobby
-tags: ["minecraft", "networking", "games"]
+description: The lobby is the first place you will enter when you join the Miners Online Minecraft server
 ---

-The lobby is the first place you will enter when you join the Miners Online Minecraft server

 This version of the lobby was created on the 19th of August 2024.